The Fermionic Axion Interferometer: Abstract

 \section{Abstract}

 The axion is an hypothetical beyond the Standard Model particle.
 Its experimental search is an ongoing effort, and an expanding number of techniques keep on narrowing its parameters space.
 Leveraging the interaction between dark matter axions and spins, a fermionic interferometer is an experiment which aims at detecting the axion-induced precession of a spin resonance.
 We describe the detection scheme, outline the possible experimental implementations, their sensitive axion-mass range and discovery potential.
-Furthermore, the building and characterisation of an axion interferometer is explained in details and the resulting setup is used to search for sub-neV dark matter.
+Furthermore, the building and characterization of an axion interferometer is explained in details and the resulting setup is used to search for sub-neV axion-like dark matter, obtaining a limit on its coupling to electrons.

-\subsection{Axions and spins}
+\section{Axions and Spins}

 The main evidences of physics beyond the Standard Model \cite{ELLIS2009187c} are the strong CP problem, the asymmetry between matter and anti-matter, neutrino oscillations, dark matter and dark energy \cite{doi:10.1146/annurev.nucl.012809.104433}.
 The axion \cite{10.21468/SciPostPhysLectNotes.45} is an hypothetical particle which has the potential to solve two of these matters.
 Originally proposed to accommodate for the absence of charge-parity symmetry violation in quantum chromodynamics, i.\,e. the strong CP problem \cite{DILUZIO20201}, it later became a compelling dark matter candidate \cite{doi:10.1126/sciadv.abj3618,BERTONE2005279}.
 This theoretical sparkle triggered the first experimental searches that excluded early axion models, and which were followed by new models and new experiments \cite{IRASTORZA201889,RevModPhys.93.015004,doi:10.1126/sciadv.abm9928}.
 To this day, no signal compatible with axions has been reported.